-This working paper is based on analyses of the European Community Household Panel survey, for 1994.
+This paper is based on analyses of the European Community Household Panel Survey, for 1994 and 1995.
 The data are used with the permission of Eurostat, who bear no responsibility for the analysis or interpretations presented here.
 The research was carried out as a part of the work of the European Panel Analysis Group (EPAG) on a Targeted Socio-Economic Research project (CT96-3023) under the Training and Mobility of Researchers Programme of the EC's Fourth Framework.
+We would like to thank two anonymous referees for comments on an earlier version of this paper.